fictionco/fiction/@factor/site/docs/content/template/index.md

 For dynamic content, Factor replaces some standard variables with associated content on build:

-- `<!--app-body-->` - This tag will be replaced with the page body content
+- `<!--factor-body-->` - This tag will be replaced with the page body content
-- `<!--app-head-->` - This tag will be replaced with dynamic meta information for the page
+- `<!--factor-head-->` - This tag will be replaced with dynamic meta information for the page
-- `<!--app-debug-->` - This tag will be replaced with available debugging information such as the currently rendered page.
+- `<!--factor-debug-->` - This tag will be replaced with available debugging information such as the currently rendered page.

 A typical `index.html` file will look like this: